sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/mobile-security-and-authentication.md

 - Mobile devices can contain sensitive data or documents.
 Because mobile devices can be lost or stolen, we recommend that you set policies around mobile devices to help protect sensitive data and documents.
 This can include securing the mobile device by using a PIN or lock, and ensuring that you can remotely wipe the data on the mobile device.
 Available programs and features vary by mobile device.
 For more information about a possible method to implement these policies in your organization, see [Exchange ActiveSync](mobile-security-and-authentication.md#activesync) later in this article.

 - You can educate users about how they can help protect their user credentials.
 This can include signing out of sites when they have finished, not enabling any option that keeps them signed in or remembers their password, and frequently deleting cookies in the mobile browser.
-This can help prevent others from using their user credentials to log on to a SharePoint site if their mobile device is lost or stolen.
+This can help prevent others from using their user credentials to sign in a SharePoint site if their mobile device is lost or stolen.

 - We recommend that you enable SSL to help secure communication between mobile browsers and the computer that is running SharePoint Server 2013.
-For more information about how to use a reverse proxy server, such as Forefront Unified Access Gateway (UAG), to help secure communication, see [Forefront Unified Access Gateway (UAG)](https://go.microsoft.com/fwlink/p/?LinkID=196384) in the Forefront Technical Library.
+For more information about how to use a reverse proxy server, such as Forefront Unified Access Gateway (UAG), to help secure communication, see [Forefront Unified Access Gateway (UAG)](https://www.microsoft.com/download/details.aspx?id=7305&msockid=3e064700dc7b62dc1a665636dd5763c5) in the Forefront Technical Library.

 ### Exchange ActiveSync
 <a name="activesync"> </a>

 Microsoft Exchange ActiveSync is a communications protocol that enables mobile access, over the air, to e-mail messages, scheduling data, contacts, and tasks.
 Exchange ActiveSync is available on Windows Phone and third-party phones and slates that are enabled for Exchange ActiveSync such as the Apple iPhone.
 One of the benefits of implementing Exchange ActiveSync in your organization is device-side security, and administration through policy enforcement.
 If SharePoint Server 2013 is deployed in an extranet topology, mobile devices access the computer that is running SharePoint Server 2013 via a public-facing URL.
-If the mobile device were to become lost or stolen, it is necessary to ensure that SharePoint data is not compromised.
+If the mobile device were to become lost or stolen, it's necessary to ensure that SharePoint data isn't compromised.
 For example, by using Exchange ActiveSync you can wipe data contents from the device remotely, such as SharePoint configurations, or enforce a complex password at the lock screen to help prevent unauthorized access.

 The following table lists a selection of Exchange ActiveSync features and policies that you can apply to some devices.